survivejs/webpack-book/manuscript/output/01_targets.md

 The main use case for using the Node target is _Server-Side Rendering_ (SSR).

-T> Starting from webpack 5, it's possible to target a specific version of Node using for example `node10.13`.
+Starting from webpack 5, it's possible to target a specific version of Node using for example `node10.13`.

 T> To learn more about the topic, read [James Long's series](https://jlongster.com/Backend-Apps-with-Webpack--Part-I) about developing backend applications with webpack.

 T> If you develop a server using webpack, see [nodemon-webpack-plugin](https://www.npmjs.com/package/nodemon-webpack-plugin).
 The plugin is able to restart your server process without having to set up an external watcher.

-T> It can be useful to use `__non_webpack_require__(path)` to separate imports that should be evaluated outside of webpack.
-See the [issue #4175](https://github.com/webpack/webpack/issues/4175) for more information.

 ## Desktop targets